chaitanya2692/my-homelab/README.md

    setup:
    - `bootstrap.sh`: Initializes the required libraries needed in ubuntu to deploy the cluster.
-   - `validate.sh`: Validates Kubernetes manifests:
+   - `validate.sh`: Validates Kubernetes manifests via kubeconform.
-     - Runs kubeconform validation on staging overlay
-     - Runs kubeconform validation on production overlay
-     - Skips CRD validation and missing schemas
    - `update-manifests.sh`: Generates the combined `install.yaml` file.
    - `deploy.sh`: Applies the configurations to your cluster.
-   - `nuke.sh`: Completely removes all resources:
+   - `nuke.sh`: Completely removes all resources from all deployed namespaces.
-     - Deletes resources from install.yaml
-     - Force deletes stuck namespaces if needed
-     - Cleans up Docker resources
-     - Optionally cleans physical storage

 ## Credits